gerlichlab/spoc/docs/data_structures.md

-Fragment expander also allows us to deal with metadata that is associated with fragments
+Fragment expander also allows us to deal with metadata that is associated with fragments.

 ```python